-As part of Literature Wales’ commitment to wellbeing in the arts, Reading Friends Wales makes the case for literature and creative reading as a contributor to positive physical and mental health.
-To read the research behind the claims, Demos published their commissioned report ‘A Society of Readers’ in October 2018, and can be found here.
+The Reading Friends project sits within Literature Wales’ Participation strategic pillar, and within that aims to target people with disabilities or long term illnesses (both mental and physical).
+Literature Wales is committed to utilising creative reading as a contributor to positive physical and mental health.
+To read the research behind the claims, Demos published their commissioned report ‘A Society of Readers’ in October 2018, which can be found here.